 A problem coming under the heading of a "DES with imperfect information" is that of fault diagnosis.
 In simple terms, when an undesirable state is entered in a DES (a "fault" occurs), the issue is to identify the sequence of events that led to a transition to this state and hence the cause of the fault.
-This problem has attracted a lot of attention from the DES community and significant progress has been made in the form of explicit models for representing processes with faults captured as "events" and supervisory control techniques for diagnosing the source of such faults.
+This problem has attracted a lot of attention from the DES community and significant progress has been made in the form of explicit models for representing processes with faults captured as "events" and supervisory control techniques for diagnosing the source of such faults, e.g., Lafortune, Teneketzis, Sampath, Sengupta, and Sinnamohideen (2001), Sampath, Sengupta, Lafortune, Sinnamohideen, and Teneketzis (1996) and Jiang, Huang, Chandra, and Kumar (2001).

 Significant progress has also been made in the effort to develop unified modeling frameworks for integrating the theories of DES and HS.
-Specifically, extending the classical setting of state automata used in DES, hybrid automata have gained popularity in dealing with HS.
+Specifically, extending the classical setting of state automata used in DES, hybrid automata have gained popularity in dealing with HS, e.g., Johansson, Lygeros, Zhang, and Sastry (2000).
 However, there are still many alternative models proposed and the final word on which of those will ultimately gain universal recognition has not yet been written.
 A recent workshop [June 23-26, 2003, Veldhoven, The Netherlands] on "Modeling and Control of Hybrid Systems" is a good reflection of the state of the art.